-Utility companies always blame the pilot for wire-strike accidents.
+Utility companies always blame pilots for wire-strike accidents.
 The best way to level the playing field during settlement negotiations is to hire an attorney.
-Retaining an aviation trial firm gives you the most power during settlement negotiations, and it positions you to take your case to court if necessary.
+Retaining an aviation trial firm can give you the most power during settlement negotiations, and best positions you to take your case to court if necessary.

 Flying into a wire is one of any helicopter pilot’s biggest fears.
 Unfortunately, wire strikes are all too common.
 Certainly, some wire strikes are the fault of improper pre-flight planning.
 Other wire strikes could have been survivable had the helicopter been equipped with wire cutters – blades that slice through wires before they damage the aircraft’s rotor system and bring the helicopter down.
 But often, the fault lies with the utility company for failing to make their wires visible, especially in areas of known helicopter traffic.